danielcovill/Lessons/Lesson 7 - Hosting/notes.md

 1. Install [OpenAPI Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi)
 1. See the example of what an API document can look like by looking at the [Smartwyre API](https://docs.smartwyre.info/)
-1. Look at the [Swagger documentation](https://swagger.io/specification/) to see how to fill the fields in
+1. Look at the [Swagger documentation](https://swagger.io/specification/basic-structure/) to see how to fill the fields in
 1. Follow the quickstart guide for developing your first bit of documentation

-*List of Server Endpoints*
-#### POST /games
-Ceates a game and returns a JSON object containing the gamer id

-Request parameters:
-None

-Request body:
-players (required) - Must be an integer 2-10 name (required) - must be a string of less than 20 characters, may not be blank

-Example request:
-{
-    players: {playerCount}
-    name: {startingPlayerName}
-    password: {password}
-}

-Responses:
-201 - Created
-{
-    gameId: {id}
-}

-400 - Bad Request
-{
-    error: {string containing error details}
-}

-500 - Server error
-{
-    error: {string containing error details}
-}

-GET /games/{id}
-Returns the state of the game
-Request parameters: